sasfog/Open-PupilEXT/README.md

 - [x]  Supporting stereo camera setups
 - [x]  Supporting single camera setups
 - [x]  Supporting Basler branded cameras for research-grade use.
 Tested with Basler acA2040-120um, acA1300-200um (see Zandi et al., 2021) and a2A1920-160um
-- [x]  Also supports any OpenCV-supported Universal Video Class (UVC) camera (e.g. webcam) for low-res pupillometry, suitable for basic educative use
+- [x]  Also supports any OpenCV-supported USB Video Class (UVC) camera (e.g. webcam) to be suitable for basic educative use as well
 - [x]  Offline pupillometry with externally recorded images.
 Equipped with an easy-to-use graphical user interface to control and visually inspect image recording playback and pupil detection performance frame-by-frame
 - [x]  Cross-platform software: MacOS, Windows, Linux
 - [x]  Intgrates six leading open-source pupil detection algorithms: Starburst [[1\]](#1), Swirski2D [[2\]](#2), ExCuSe [[3\]](#3), ElSe [[4\]](#4), PuRe [[5\]](#5), and PuReST [[6\]](#6).
 Now also with automatic parametrization capability
-- [x]  Tracking and storing trial increment/"trigger" events and timestamped textual messages in recordings (image and data recordings too), for use in any psychophysiology pupillometry experiment
+- [x]  Tracking and storing trial increment/"trigger" events and timestamped textual messages along with recordings
-- [x]  Remote control capability to let an Experiment computer to control PupilEXT on the Host computer (Ready-to-use PsychoPy and Matlab Psychtoolbox examples included), over Ethernet or Serial cable connection
+- [x]  Remote control capability to let an experiment script to control PupilEXT on the host computer (Ready-to-use PsychoPy and Matlab Psychtoolbox examples included)
-- [x]  Different image processing modes to support different physical arrangements of cameras and number of eyes (1 or 2 cameras, and for 1 or 2 pupils = 2x2 processing modes)
+- [x]  Different image processing modes to support different physical arrangements of cameras and number of eyes (1/2 cameras x 1/2 eyes)
-- [x]  Stereo camera image acquisition triggering can now be controlled over ethernet to support long distances between the Experiment and Host computers
+- [x]  Stereo camera image acquisition triggering can now be controlled over ethernet to support more cable length
-- [x]  Live streaming pupil detection output, for interactive paradigms and human-computer interaction research
+- [x]  Live streaming pupil detection output
-- [x]  Ability to start the program using executable arguments (e.g. for scheduled automatic warmup start after computer boot-up)
+- [x]  Ability to start the program using executable arguments (e.g. for scheduled automatic warmup, and auto-config)
-- [x]  Device temperature monitoring and logging, with camera-warmup indication, to minimize warmup system drift artefacts
+- [x]  Device temperature monitoring and logging
-- [x]  Ability to precisely control low-level image acquisition settings of the industrial camera used (image acquisition ROI and binning as well)
+- [x]  Ability to precisely control even advanced-level image acquisition settings of the camera

 For initial testing, we recommend using the provided demo datasets.
 See section 2.4 in this repository.
 Pay attention to the image playback speed setting, if you are on a laptop with low computational power.